-Auditors determined that the District misreported the enrollment data of 26 students.
-According to ARS § 15-901 (A)(2), the first day of membership for continuing or pre-enrolled students, shall be defined as either the first day a student physically attends school or the first day that classroom instruction is offered, provided that such students physically attend school within the first ten school days.
+According to A.R.S. §15-901 (A)(2), the first day of membership for continuing or pre-enrolled students, shall be defined as either the first day a student physically attends school or the first day that classroom instruction is offered, provided that such students physically attend school within the first ten school days.
 For all other students, the first day of membership shall be defined as the first day a student physically attends school.
 Additionally, the effective date of withdrawal shall be retroactive to the last day of actual attendance of the student or excused absence.
-The District incorrectly reported the entry or exit dates of 15 students and 11 students were reported to ADE that did not attend.
+The District incorrectly reported the entry or exit dates of 30 students and one student was reported to ADE that did not attend.